- Boarding School

 Reality: While every school is unique, many boarding schools today are not nearly as traditional as you might think.
 There are often rules regarding things such as dress code, leaving campus, and bedtime, but students are also given some flexibility and choice.
 For instance, it is not uncommon for a school to have one day a week for formal attire and have a more relaxed dress code for the remainder of the week.
 You can get a good sense of a school’s policies by visiting campus or by checking out their dress code or student handbook online.

 Looking for more info?
-Our friends at the North American Boarding Initiative created this helpful graphic with lots of information on the truth about boarding schools.
+Our friends at the North American Boarding Initiative share information on the truth about boarding schools.

 Celebrate the Advantages